A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Experiments

+Both our VAE model and the rule-based segmentation achieve high concept identification scores~\cite{Damonte2017AnIP}.
+The relation identification component is however weaker than, e.g., \cite{Cai2020AMRPV}.
+This may not be surprising, as we, following ~\newcite{lyu-titov-2018-amr}, score edges independently, whereas \cite{Cai2020AMRPV} perform iterative refinement which is known to boost performance on relations~\cite{lyu-etal-2019-semantic}.
+Also, we use BiLSTM encoders, which -- while cheaper to train and easier to tune -- is likely weaker than Transformer encoders used by \citeauthor{Astudillo2020TransitionbasedPW,Lee2020PushingTL} While these modifications, along with using extra pre-training techniques and data augmentation, may further boost performance of our model, we believe that our model is strong enough for our purposes, i.e. demonstrating that informative segmentation can be induced without relying on any rules.

-We also experimented on AMR 3.0, results are summarized in Table~\ref{table:sota3}.\footnote{To author's knowledge, there is no published results on AMR 3.0 yet.} Overall, our VAE segmentation beats the baseline and performs close to the rule-based system.
-In addition, the performance gap between the rule-based system and VAE is smaller on AMR 3.0, presumably because the rules were developed for AMR 2.0.
+Indeed, our approach beats the greedy baseline and approaches the rule-based system.
+The performance gap between the rule-based system and VAE is smaller on AMR 3.0 (0.2 Smatch), possibly because the rules were developed for AMR 2.0.

-\subsection{Ablations}

-Our full model uses the Structured Straight-Through (ST) gradient estimator and the Free Bits with $\lambda=10$.
-We perform analysis of different variations of the stochastic softmax: (1) the soft stochastic softmax is the original one with the entropic regularizor (see section~\ref{sec:soft}); (2) the rounded stochastic softmax, which applies a threshold function (at 0.5) to the soft prediction;\footnote{Such rounding does not provide any guarantee of being a valid generation order, but serves as a baseline.} (3) our full model with the ST estimator.
-As we can see in Table~\ref{table:ablation_ss}, there is a substantial gap between using structured ST and the two other versions.
-This illustrates the need for exposing the parsing model to discrete structures in training.
+{\bf Alignment Analysis } \quad We analyzed the alignment induced by our full model and the model which uses rule-based segmentation.
+The alignments were evaluated at the level of individual concepts: if a subgraph was aligned to a token, all its concepts were considered aligned to that token.
+The evaluation was done on 40 sentences.
+The alignment error rates were 12\%, 15\% and 14\% for the full model, greedy methods and the rule-based method, respectively.
+This suggests that our method is able to induce relatively accurate alignments, and joint induction of alignments with segmentation may be beneficial, or, at the very least, not detrimental to alignment quality.

+{\bf Ablations} \quad